collections_bookmark Part of Fallout

 How often is Desolate Mire drawn in a Commander game?

-What turn does Desolate Mire typically come down?
+What turn does Desolate Mire typically hit the battlefield?